skythebro/PotionsHaveContainers/README.md

 forked from [phillipsOG/C2ierce](https://github.com/phillipsOG/PotionsHaveContainers) and updated to Gloomrot.

 ## Potions and flasks will now return their empty counter-part containers.
 What were we doing before, eating them?
-Works with all potions, flasks/Canteens except for the water bottle and water-filled Canteen.
+* Works with all potions, flasks/Canteens.
+* NEW Blood bottle and blood merlot will now return a blood bottle.
+* Because of the abilitygroup of the water bottle and canister being the same they can both only give back one or the other so I added a config option to choose which one you want.
-If there is a non water related potion I have missed be sure to open an issue on [github](https://github.com/skythebro/PotionsHaveContainers/issues).
+* The best option would be to not use a water canteen and use the water bottles instead. (it is ofcourse your choice :D) If there is a non water related potion I have missed be sure to open an issue on [github](https://github.com/skythebro/PotionsHaveContainers/issues).

 ## Installation